SpinalHDL/SpinalDoc/spinal/examples/simple/pll_resetctrl.md

 permalink: /spinal/examples/simple/pll_resetctrl/
 ---

-Let's imagine you want to define a TopLevel component which instanciate an PLL BlackBox and create a new clock domain from it which will be used by your core logic.
-Let's also imagine that you want to adapt an external asynchronous reset into this core clock domain as an synchronous reset source.
+Let's imagine you want to define a `TopLevel` component which instantiates a PLL `BlackBox`, and create a new clock domain from it which will be used by your core logic.
+Let's also imagine that you want to adapt an external asynchronous reset into this core clock domain to a synchronous reset source.

-The following imports will be used in codes of this page :
+The following imports will be used in code examples on this page:

 ```scala
 import spinal.core._